AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/page-properties.md

 * **Rollout Configs** - Controls the circumstances under which modifications will be propagated to the Live Copy

 ### Live Copy {#live-copy}

+This tab is only visible for pages that are configured as live copies.

 * **Synchronize** - Synchronize Live Copy with Blueprint, keeping local modifications
 * **Reset** - Reset Live Copy to state of Blueprint, removing local modifications